manoelmedeiros/manoelmedeiros/README.md

 SOLUTIONS ARCHITECT / AGILE MASTER / AGILE COACH / TECH LEAD

-//10+ years working with software development
+* 10+ years working with software development

-//05+ years working and improving agile environments;
+* 05+ years working and improving agile environments;

-/*FACINATED BY TECHNOLOGY, AGILE AND PEOPLES*/
+*FACINATED BY TECHNOLOGY, AGILE AND PEOPLES*

 🔭 Currently working at TCS as a Soluction Architect and Agile Master